Reverse Proxy

 AZ

-Azure Application Gateway and Azure Front Door
+Azure Application Gateway (often with WAF) + Azure Front Door (optional)

 GCP